Reimagining Personal Growth App Onboarding

 Participants were excited by the use of visuals on the home page.

-• Highly Personalized 🔮
+• Personalized 🔮

 Users appreciated the ability to tailor their affirmation experience